Cybersecurity matters now more than ever. Changing your culture can be a challenge, but it’s worth it in the long run. Try these 6 steps.

 Learn from the best

 Don’t fall into the category of those who learn but one thing from history — that they learn nothing from history.
 Rather than going down the trial and error route, use others as an example to ensure you stay on the right course.
-For example, Shred-it is an information security company that takes their security culture seriously.
+For example, Shred-it is an information security company that takes its security culture seriously.
 They’ve led the industry for a few years now, and are committed to getting the job done right from the ground up.

 Use statistics to raise awareness